Machine

 PARTiCiPANTS

 The participants are expected to hold a MSC degree or PhD degree related to fluid mechanics.
-They are expected to have at least a basic knowledge in LES and DES.
-Programming skills in Pythons is recommended.
-The course is expected to be valuable also for researchers with extensive knowledge in LES and/or DES.
-The participants may continue to use pyCALC-LES after the course, in their daily work and/or research.
-Participant who are reasonable good at programming can rather easy convert the Python CFD code to their favorite language (C, C++, Fortan95).
+They are expected to have at least a basic knowledge in turbulence models.
+Programming skills in Pythons is highly recommended.

 LECTURER